JO-OLADEJI/alx-low_level_programming/README.md

 - Print all single digit numbers of base 10 starting from 0, followed by a new line.
 - Print all single digit numbers of base 10 starting from 0, followed by a new line using `putchar`.
 - Print the lowercase alphabet in reverse, followed by a new line.
+-
+- Print all possible combinations of single-digit numbers seperated by `, ` using `putchar`.